 Every day the workshop started at 9:00 with a warm-up exercise and ended at 16:00 with a group reflection.
 During the workshop, the students experimented with several formats of conversation: dialogue, discourse, debate, diatribe, etc and analyzed different styles, purposes, and outcomes.
 They also explored different ways of using eye contact and body posture in conversations.
 As well as how to converse, they practiced how to listen to speakers and portrayed their oral stories through performances.
-In the afternoon of the first day, Tsuchimoto introduced her works and gave a short lecture about performance art, participatory art, and art intervention.
 From the second day, the students went outside to investigate in the neighborhood, the Market Theatre Precinct, by observing the surroundings and interviewing local people.
 Through collective performative actions, they tried to figure out how affirmative and negative emotions can be affected in public space.
 They also reflected upon different ways of audience participation, for example, voluntary-, non-voluntary-, involuntary- participation and normal-, directed-, creative-, collaborative- participation.
 After several social experiments, they talked a lot about social engagement through performances from ethical perspectives: how and how much artists can intervene in people’s lives with acting.
 For the last two days, the student brought up some provocative topics such as gender and sex and discussed them earnestly.
 They went through different levels of understanding each other’s points of view, from talking “nice” to generative dialogue.

 Performance workshop at The Market Theatre Laboratory, Johannesburg, South Africa (October 5-12, 2018)